-Objective: Key Prompt Questions : 3.
-Protect and enhance the rural environment ensuring the countryside and open spaces are accessible to all.
-Encourage the reuse of rural buildings making sure any protected species associated with them are protected Encourage access to, and enjoyment of the countryside Minimise the impact of noise on the rural environment Minimise impacts of traffic on the rural environment Promote farm diversification appropriate to the environment and ecological settings Deliver better rural infrastructure Improve ease of travel in rural areas 4.
-Protect and enhance the built and historic environment and landscapes in the Borough Protect and enhance the historic landscape character Resist visual intrusion from new development Minimise noise pollution Protect open views Minimise the impacts of new development and road schemes on sensitive landscapes Encourage the restoration of historic buildings classified as at risk Protect and enhance the historic integrity of the Borough Protect the historic settlement pattern Protect and enhance designated and undesignated historic sites and areas of significance Conserve and enhance local diversity and distinctiveness 5.
-Reduce greenhouse gas emissions Reduce consumption of electricity and gas Increase use of renewable energy schemes Encourage use of energy saving measures Increase number of new developments meeting recognized energy efficiency standards Reduce use of the car and road freight transport 6.
-Deliver more sustainable location patterns Reduce the need to travel Increase walking, cycling and using the bus and train Reduce use of the car Create an integrated public transport network Reduce traffic congestion Increase road safety Reduce road freight movements Reduce the need for air travel
+Objective: Key Prompt Questions 125 :

+Encourage the restoration of historic buildings classified as at risk

+Protect and enhance the historic integrity of the Borough

+Protect the historic settlement pattern

+Protect and enhance designated and undesignated historic sites and areas of significance

+Conserve and enhance local diversity and distinctiveness

+5. Reduce greenhouse gas emissions and Reduce consumption of electricity and gas

+adverse effects of climate change Increase use of renewable energy schemes

+Encourage use of energy saving measures

+Increase number of new developments meeting the Code for Sustainable Homes Standards

+Reduce use of the car and road freight transport

+6. Deliver more sustainable location and Reduce the need to travel

+travel patterns Increase walking, cycling and using the bus and train

+Reduce use of the car

+Create an integrated public transport network

+Reduce traffic congestion

+Increase road safety

+Reduce road freight movements

+Reduce the need for air travel

+• Locate new development in locations that reduce the need for travel, are as close as possible to existing community and services infrastructure and public transport links.

+7. Reduce waste Reduce waste produced

+Maximise reuse of waste

+Maximise recycling rates

+Maximise composting rates

+Minimise waste sent to landfill